MalarvizhiK/python-cloudant/README.md

 To get started, we'll take you through a sample Python Flask app, help you set up a development environment, deploy to IBM Cloud and add a Cloudant database.

 The following instructions are for deploying the application as a Cloud Foundry application.
+Refer the documentation [IBM Cloud Cloudant api docs](https://cloud.ibm.com/apidocs/cloudant?code=python)

 ## Prerequisites